Product/deep-learning-for-web-attacks-detection/README.md

 # deep-learning-for-web-attacks-detection
-Records of deep learning for web attacks detection
+Records of deep learning for web attacks detection.